Robinini/ad_hoc_processing/README.md

 each other directly across a dynamically formed mesh.

 A task often completed is the acquisition of data from multiple sensors on a wired or wireless Local Area Network (LAN).
 The software supports a generalised data pipeline.
-This pipeline is a simple data flow from a data source, to a data sink.
+This pipeline is a simple data flow from multiple data sources, to a single data sink.
 This data flow is considered as a series of data units, or jobs, which may be processed at any point from source to sink.

+An exmaple application could be to obtain temperature readings at multiple source devices withn a bulding, send the data to a processor which calculates an average temperature, which is then sent to one of the devices where it is updated in a database.

+The library handles network discovery and data transfer, and allows the user to use his/her own functions for the creation and handling of data.

 ## Module
 The library uses the [Pyre](https://github.com/zeromq/pyre) and the [ZeroMQ](http://zeromq.org/) messaging library to provides the user with classes which do the following: